As a resident of Wrexham County Borough you can have your say on planning applications by...

 After a decision is made on whether planning permission is granted

 We will issue a decision notice to the applicant (or their agent) and we will notify people who have submitted comments.
 The press will normally report decisions on major proposals.

 What will happen next?

-Where the decision is to refuse permission the applicant can appeal to the Welsh Assembly Government (usually within 6 months).
+Where the decision is to refuse permission the applicant can appeal to the Welsh Government (usually within 6 months).
 A Planning Inspector will review the case and can support the council’s decision or grant approval.
 Those people who contacted us about the application will be notified of such an appeal.

 Where the application is approved, the decision notice will usually contain planning conditions requiring, for example, the use of matching building materials, landscaping, parking, specific hours of use of commercial premises.